Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Henry: Yeah.
 Maybe it’ll be good to take a step back and talk a bit about what we mean by masculinity and femininity to begin.
 I think the problem is a lot of people associate that with gender identity for starters.
 So if you’re men masculinity, woman femininity, I certainly don’t think they necessarily need to be.
 Most men in their essence, if they are living in the true essence, I think are masculine; likewise, most women are feminine, but not always.

 You can certainly have men who are principally feminine and vice versa.
 So I think that’s the first and very important thing to think about.
 If you’re a woman and your principle energy is masculine, you will never truly feel fulfilled if you’re not living in that energy and vice versa.
-It is obviously a lot easier in society, I guess, for most people to imagine if you’re a man to masculine and a woman to be feminine, and it’s significantly more challenging if it’s the other way around.
+It is obviously a lot easier in society, I guess, for most people to you know, if you’re a man to masculine and a woman to be feminine, and it’s significantly more challenging if it’s the other way around.

 I think if you try and, as you say, repress and stuff yourself into roles in which you are not, it’s just not you, that doesn’t work.
 We can talk a bit about how this has perhaps played out in different societies a bit later on.
 But just to say that I think that’s a very, very important distinction, understanding the difference between energy and gender.
 I think a lot of people conflate the two.

-I would actually say that I think gay people understand the need for that energy more than most.
+I would actually say that I think gay people understand that the need for that energy more than most.
 So if you have two men, obviously you’re the same gender, but I think — and that’s what they say about polarity.
 You need very clearly polarity.
 You need someone of a more masculine and a more feminine energy, or at least at a given point in time when they come together, one person must play each of those roles.
 I think that is very clear and I think that we forget about that in most society, in our relationships.

 Again, we talk about the issue of polarity a bit later, but I think the single biggest issue, when it comes to this topic, that freezes people is that they believe that they should be a certain way when that is not the true essence.
 So, in Asia for example, where we both live, I think it is very common — and I think this is true of societies everywhere.